weaselp/puppet-nft/README.md

 ## Overview

-The ``nry_nft`` module provides building blocks for making an nftables firewall using puppet.
+This ``nft`` module provides building blocks for making an nftables firewall using puppet.
 It does not come with a policy but it provides the infrastructure for building your own.

 ## Usage